BmpCorp/music-library-backend/README.md

     - every variable is required
 - copy `backend/.env.example` to `backend/.env` and configure it
     - leave `APP_KEY` empty
-    - all passwords should be in plain text for now
     - these vars should be the same (docker's .env -> backend .env):
         - `MYSQL_HOST` = `DB_HOST`
         - `MYSQL_PORT` = `DB_PORT`